What Is E-A-T And Why Is It Super Important For SEO?

 In 2018, Google updated its quality rating guidelines to focus more on the beneficial purpose of the web content.
 Google’s reasoning was simple: marketers had been creating content with Google in mind, not the end-user.
 They were trying to “game” Google’s ranking algorithm instead of creating content that would actually be useful for the reader.
 EAT was introduced as a way to reorient the focus back to the end user.

 EAT is one of the primary factors that Google uses to evaluate the quality of results.
-In recent years, many updates to Google’s algorithm ranking were designed to address page quality which could be correspond to higher or lower EAT.
+In recent years, many updates to Google’s algorithm ranking were designed to address page quality, which could correspond to higher or lower EAT.
 If you fail to update yourself with the latest trends, you will lose both traffic and a considerable amount of revenue due to a decline in your rankings.

 Let’s Go Through Each Component Of EAT

 Expertise is defined as possessing expert skill or knowledge in a particular field.
 If you provide a service or sell a product that you have deep knowledge about, you may be classified as an expert.
-Genuine expertise is hard to fake, especially when you’re a certified professional or are regularly cited by third-parties as an expert.
+Genuine expertise is hard to fake, especially when you’re a certified professional or are regularly cited by third parties as an expert.

 It’s also compounded by the fact that Google is now favoring a new form of Authorship to identify who’s actually the author of a piece of content and whether or not they’re experts in that space.
 For example, if you’re in the healthcare niche, your content would be rated highly for EAT if the author is actually a certified medical professional.

 If an author is regarded as a genuine and trusted professional, Google’s ranking factors will consider the website to be more trustworthy.
-A good way to do that is to give easy access to author information by providing a summary at the bottom of the page, and by regularly contributing to industry publications.
+A good way to do that is to give easy access to author information by providing a summary at the bottom of the page and by regularly contributing to industry publications.

 Users not only want to trust the expertise of a website but also want to make sure that they are on the best available resource.
 Although expertise is a great parameter for knowledge and skill, authority takes it one step further and ranks you against other websites to evaluate whether or not you’re a cut above the rest.
 Once you become the de facto source of information for a particular query, you’re no longer just one of many experts.
 You’re the authority.